 You can see the same technique in this drawing of a tawny owl sitting in a tree.
-The highlights and lighter patches along the main trunks were lifted out by gently brushing with them with a Kneadable Eraser (affiliate)
+The highlights and lighter patches along the main trunks were lifted out by gently brushing them with a kneadable eraser

 The scaley patches on the left branch were created by pinching the putty eraser and rolling it along the stem.
-I drew around the marks and created the crusty texture.
+I drew around the marks and created a crusty texture.

 3. How to Draw Textured Backgrounds